asinghal/asinghal.github.io/_posts/2021-01-03-modern-software-engineering-intro.md

 Here's a topic that I have been planning to write about for quite a while now, and I thought a new year is probably a good reason to start penning it down.

 Software Engineering has naturally evolved since the time the first programs were written.
 And so have the expectations of its consumers.
 Today's world *expects* everything to be digital.
-We use our smart phones to read news, to talk to our friends and family, and to perform most of our day to day chores.
+We use our smart phones to read news, to talk to our friends and family, and to perform most of our day-to-day chores.
 As consumers, we expect good websites, apps and technology enablement from all businesses. *(I am going to focus on websites and apps but the same principles can be applied to any software)*

 This expectation has 3 constituents that define our happiness (or our perception of quality):